freeskylier/lier/Lantern-Network-Building.md

  2. It uses monthly emails to let you know how you're doing, make you feel like part of a community and remind you that there's a team of people constantly making Nest better.

-In the case of Lantern, Give and Get mode users have complimentary but slightly different goals.
+In the case of Lantern, Give and Get mode users have complementary but slightly different goals.

 Get mode users are interested in availability and speed.
-Give mode users are interested in helping out as many people as possible but also limiting how much of their bandwidth is consumed.
+Give mode users are interested in helping out as many people as possible (or specific people), but also limiting how much of their bandwidth is consumed, and what sites are being visited through their connections.

 This suggests a hierarchy of metrics like the following (all broken down on a monthly basis if possible):

    * Number of bytes proxied
    * Number of peers active at any time during month
    * Number of hours that Lantern was running (see https://github.com/getlantern/lantern/issues/1025)
    * Top 5 domains proxied by # of requests (see https://github.com/getlantern/lantern/issues/1027)